IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Monitoring and Reporting

 International human rights treaties require States to monitor and report on their implementation of those treaties.[^67] [^132] Particularly, States should monitor and report on their compliance with Article 3 of both ICCPR and ICESCR which requires equal enjoyment of rights between men and women.
 States must not interpret Article 3 to only apply to women, as New Zealand has in its reports.
+See **Complaint to MoJ Regarding NZ reporting**

 States are required to report on discrimination against men, both formal and substantive.